grandrew/taskjuggler-python/README.md

 - working hours, shifts
 - priority
 - mark tasks as done / decouple depends
+- appointments
+    - date+time - `period`
+    - date only (as in "do at deadline")
+- *deadline (date) - is a check that the task is not scheduled after this date [not in planner - this is a check and can not be enforced]*
 - task grouping
 - limits dailymax, etc.
 - fixed stat time/end time (ALAP/ASAP strats)
     - period for appointments
 - non-splittable tasks (`X = effort; limits { maximum Xh }` ??), split punishing
+- extensive timezone support

 ## General enhancements